terryschoch/belly-button-challenge/README.md

  - Use console.log inside of your JavaScript code to see what your data looks like at each step.

 - Refer to the Plotly.js documentation Links to an external site.when building the plots.

+*NOTE* The finalized Belly Button Biodiversity dashboard can be found at: https://tschoch-belly-button-challenge.netlify.app/